 The DOT and the BPNG share concerns that the financial sector regulatory and supervisory structures and arrangements may not be yielding optimal outcomes and could be substantially improved.
 Concerns center around an inability to take a holistic view of the financial sector; ineffective and inefficient regulation and supervision; inconsistent regulation and supervision; regulatory and supervisory gaps; silo-approaches; and sub-optimal coordination, cooperation and information sharing.
 There is recognition that there is no “silver bullet” single best answer, and that a range of initiatives may be required to improve the situation.

 The DOT and the BPNG share the view that there is a need to establish an integrated prudential regulatory, licensing and supervisory authority.
 The DOT and the BPNG envisage that this would be achieved by incorporating the prudential regulation, licensing and supervision of the entire financial sector under the BPNG, in one form or other, to ensure effective coordination and consistently high level policies and supervision are applied across all sectors of the finance industry, to eliminate regulatory gaps and ensure that there is a coordinated and consistent approach to the regulation and supervision of the entire financial sector.
-Similarly, given the lack of active secondary markets in debt and equity, a similar case can be made for bringing the PNGSC under the eagis of the BPNG.
+Similarly, given the lack of active secondary markets in debt and equity, a similar case can be made for bringing the PNGSC under the overall microprudential regulations in BPNG.

 Bank of Papua New Guinea